 If you know your consumers are purchasing through their phone, Apple Pay, is a great option.
 It’s dramatically improved the buying experience because all the customer details are stored, so they can bypass the checkout process completely.
 This allows for a seamless consumer experience, unlike systems such as Worldpay, which take you out of the site you’re visiting to another window.
 This interruption feels clunky, and there’s a danger of losing your customer during the payment process.

 Don’t forget that all payment gateways charge a fee or take a commission per sale, so it’s worth spending some time working out what will be most cost-effective for your business in the long term.

-“Ultimately, a strong design will always capture people’s attention, but there’s no point in having a beautiful website if it’s clunky to use.”
+“Ultimately, a strong design will always capture people’s attention, but there’s no point in having a beautiful e-commerce site if it’s clunky to use.”

 5. If you build it, will they come?